Madame-Aehm/CAB-Project-3-Spikes/spike8/notes.md

 React now has a built in tool called [**Context**](https://react.dev/learn/passing-data-deeply-with-context) to help with this.
 It sets up a **provider** which can wrap the whole app, any component inside can then independently access information held on the Context.
 Think carefully about what data you are going to need to keep track of across the entire App, such as information about the current User or active theme.

-Context is very convenient, but be aware that it requires more processing power, since the data it holds is essentally **global**.
+Context is very convenient, but be aware that it requires more processing power, since the data it holds is essentially **global**.
 When you update the value of your Context, _all_ components using the Context will also re-render.
 It isn't [always](https://blog.logrocket.com/pitfalls-of-overusing-react-context/) the best solution.

 We will start by creating a new folder in our 'src' to hold all our Context files.
 In this folder, I'll create a file and call it `AuthContext.tsx`.
 This file is going to hold all the data about a user, if we have one.
 It can also be used to indicate when there _isn't_ a user, since we'll make some pages or components only available to logged-in users.